udveg/hello-world/andrewpaper.md

 ### 1. Introduction
 <br>
 <p>Reinforcement learning(RL) is a well-known method for making consecutive decisions in the face of uncertainty.
 The best example of Reinforcement learning is Cyber Security; all machine learning models work with data, and the amount of data collected by various software and hardware components all come into play.
-Big data combined with machine learning software allows businesses to detect and respond to intrusions in real time.
-In this paper we will further discuss about how Big data is used in Reinforcement Learning to enhance data security.
-Furthermore, we will discuss about how big data aids in Data Security and how different intrusion detection system work on the basis of Reinforcemrent Learning and Big Data.
-We will be looking at the Intrusion Detection System(IDS) particularly using statistical anomaly-based detection technique as big data plays a huge role in this technique.
-In section three we will look at some of the Intrusion detection systems which uses deep reinforcement learning method.
-The RL models for intrusion detection presented here show many advantages over other ML models.   </p>
+Big data combined with machine learning software allows businesses to detect and respond to intrusions in real-time.
+In this paper, we will further discuss how Big data is used in Reinforcement Learning to enhance data security.
+In the first section, we will get an understanding of Data Security, Reinforcement Learning and Big Data analytics in Cybersecurity.
+Whereas in the second section we will discuss the role of Big Data in cybersecurity, followed by how Big Data analytics help in cybersecurity.
+Furthermore, in the last section, we will discuss about the application of Reinforcement Learning and Big Data together and also look at the Intrusion detection system which uses the deep reinforcement learning method.  </p>
 <br>

 #### 1.1 Data Security

 <br>

-<p>In recent decades, Data Security has been regarded as an important subject; with the vast volume of data traveled, there is a risk of data misuse and data breaching, making Data Security essential.
+<p>In recent decades, Data Security has been regarded as an important subject; with the vast volume of data travelled, there is a risk of data misuse and data breaching, making Data Security essential.
 This raised the demand for data security, allowing numerous approaches to provide data security, including Reinforcement Learning, a prominent method for improving data security.
 However, reinforcement learning is insufficient on its own; it must meet certain requirements before being deployed; here is where big data interacts with machine learning to increase data security.</p>

 <br>